 - Launched an Amazon EC2 instance from an AMI that has Windows Server 2008 R2 and Internet Information Services (IIS) pre-installed.
-For information on launching an Amazon EC2 instance, see Getting Started (p.
+For information on launching an Amazon EC2 instance, see Getting Started with Amazon EC2 Windows Instances (p.
 8). - Checked to ensure that the security group in which you're launching your Amazon EC2 instance has port 80 open for inbound traffic.
 If port 80 is not open, the WordPress site can't be accessed from outside the instance. - Connected to your Amazon EC2 instance.